Bubble O' Bill: History

 The Bubble O'Bill was first introduced into the US market in 1985 by New Jersey company Good Humor, but achieved particular success in Australia, where it continues to be available, popular for its unique shape and bubblegum nose.

 For a period of time, a similar product depicting popular television character Agro with a bubblegum nose was produced by Pauls.

 In popular culture

 Australian musical comedy trio Tripod have performed a song suggesting Bubble O'Bill's possible hero status.

+On season 4 of Drag Race Down Under, contestant Brenda Bressed wore a Bubble O’Bill inspired outfit on the runway, impressing host and judge Michelle Visage.